 The Brookland Union Baptist Church (BUBC) (3101 14th St. NE) has established a Food Pantry and would liked to add household supplies (i.e. soap, toothpaste, and cleaning products) to their pantry to support neighbors and residents in need, particularly during the pandemic.
 BNCA is setting up this fundraiser to raise money for food and household supplies for the BUBC Food/Supply pantry: BNCA Fundraiser for Brookland Union Food Drive organized by Daniel Schramm

 We are asking you to support us through monetary donations.
 While it may feel more meaningful to bring donations directly to the church, we are doing it this way in order to make things easier on the church and its volunteers.
 The church does not have large volunteer capacity and can only operate during limited hours.
 We at BNCA will handle making regular purchases and delivery of supplies for the church, using your monetary donations.
 Rene McCray, our membership coordinator, has already begun doing this, making Costco runs.
 The BNCA board determined to make an initial $1000 donation for supplies, and is looking to your donations in order to help us continue to support the pantry.

 The church reports that need in the community is growing quickly as the pandemic goes on.
 There are certainly other great ways to support those in need around DC.
 This is a very Brookland-specific effort, which provides aid to neighbors, families with school-age children, elderly residents, shut-ins, and those others in our immediate vicinity who may have trouble accessing basic resources.

 Please consider donating at your earliest convenience.
-We have set $5000 as our initial goal.
+We have set $7000 as our goal.
 This would allow us to make several months of weekly food and supply deliveries to the church.

 If you know someone in the Brookland community who may be in need, BUBC’s distribution hours are from 9 am to 11 am on Tuesdays and Fridays.
 If you have questions for the church, you may contact them at (202) 832-4450.